Visual Artist. Storyteller. Explorer. `#chasingthecreative

 Hello, I’m David Priestley — a visual artist based in Portsmouth, England, working across photography, abstraction, and visual storytelling.

-If something here stirs your curiosity — or if you just want to talk ideas — I’d love to hear from you.
+If any of this resonates — or you just want to talk ideas — I’d love to hear from you.

 Thank you!